hsf-training/hsf-training-cicd-github/index.md

 > ## Prerequisites
 >
-> This assumes that
-> 1. you have some basic background with your command line, for example:
+> This assumes that you have some basic background with your command line, for example:
 > - How to execute custom shell scripts
 > - How to run python scripts
-> 2. you have gone through all previous sessions in this workshop.
 {: .prereq}

 > ## The skills we'll focus on: